Weak lending highlights recovery struggle

 A weakening housing market will make hard-pressed Britons even more reluctant to spend, denting hopes for a consumer-led recovery this year.
 Indeed, a survey from the EU Commission showed UK consumer confidence dipped to a 3-month low in March.

-Analysts said it was still too early to gauge whether the Bank would expand its quantitative easing programme once its 325 billion pounds of purchases were complete in May.
+Analysts said it was still too early to gauge whether the Bank of England would expand its quantitative easing programme once its 325 billion pounds of purchases were complete in May.

 "On balance, we still think brighter signs in international and domestic cyclical activity ... will persuade the MPC to hold off from further easing," David Page, economist at Lloyds Bank WBM, said.